azitowolf/nozama-backend/readme.md

 * **Colophon**

-- This app was developed by Valeria Graffeo, Amy Goldberg, Peter White and Alex Zit-Wolf as third project assignment in the Web Develoment Immersive Course at General Assembly Boston in June 2015.
+- This app was developed by Valeria Graffeo, Amy Goldberg, Peter White and Alex Zito-Wolf as third project assignment in the Web Develoment Immersive Course at General Assembly Boston in June 2015.